batty2021/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
-Predict credit risk with machine learning models that you will build and evaluate using python.
+Predict credit risk with machine learning models that we would build and evaluated using python.